intel/intel-extension-for-tensorflow/docs/install/how_to_build.md

   |Intel® Arc™ A730M|acm-g10|
   |Intel® Arc™ A380|acm-g11|

-  Please refer to the `Available GPU Platforms` section in the end of the [Ahead of Time Compilation](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-1/ahead-of-time-compilation.html) document for more device types or create an [issue](https://github.com/intel/intel-extension-for-tensorflow/issues) to ask support.
+  Please refer to the `Available GPU Platforms` section in the end of the [Ahead of Time Compilation](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2025-0/ahead-of-time-compilation.html) document for more AOT compilation device names or create an [issue](https://github.com/intel/intel-extension-for-tensorflow/issues) to ask support.

   To get the full list of supported device types, use the OpenCL™ Offline Compiler (OCLOC) tool (which is installed as part of the GPU driver), and run the following command, please look for `-device <device_type>` field of the output:
   ```bash